How I Was Introduced to these Cutlets

 Last week I was talking to my friend Dharini and she asked me to put the recipe of these traditional veg. cutlets on the blog.
 This conversation of making these beautiful cutlets gave me a tour back to my childhood.
 The days, where my dad used to take me to this local restaurant name Gurukrupa in our city.
-Those were good old days when I still used to enjoy visiting restaurants and going for movies with my parents, until the puberty hit and teenage kicked in.
-Just kidding, I still enjoy their company and always will.

 So, the veg. cutlets and dosa’s were very famous from this restaurant we used to go.
 The problem was everything will sell out very quickly and if we were late we would end up eating only dosa’s and

 The Vegetable Beetroot Cutlets are traditionally known as the Veg.
 Cutlets.
 They are made by steaming or boiling Beetroots, Potatoes, Carrots and Green Peas with Garam Masala as the main spice along with some red chili powder, cumin powder and coriander powder along with ginger and green chili paste.
 These are traditionally deep fried or shallow fried.
 They are crispy from the outside and beautifully soft on the inside.
 This appetizer is enjoyed by families on a Sunday evening, or sometimes for breakfast and sometimes people make them exotically by adding coconut and roasted peanuts for guests.

 Can we make Baked Vegetable Beetroot Cutlets ?